 There is so much honour in the roles of the people within the RCMP and CBSA.
 Unfortunately, we have the odd person who many not be as honourable, and that is why we need these review processes.
 I would not want to see the entire CBSA be tainted and for the public to think we have to review everyone in that department.
 That is certainly not the case.

 I mentioned that February 1 was the 100th anniversary of the formation of the RCMP.
 In the town of Vernon, we had a couple of fellows form a small committee to do an RCMP Appreciation Day.
 I went home last weekend and took part in that at the Vernon Museum and Archives.
 It was a great representation there.

 Many of us travel through airports.
-I do regularly back and forth in travel from B.C. and the North Okanagan—Shuswap.
-We have seen many instances where those CBSA workers in the airports are being challenged by unruly, impatient and sometimes impaired passengers.
+I do regularly, back and forth in travel from B.C. and North Okanagan—Shuswap.
+We have seen many instances of those CBSA workers in the airports being challenged by unruly, impatient and sometimes impaired passengers.

 I was passing through Calgary around Christmas and saw an incident take place.
 I have to congratulate the CBSA guards and security people who were on duty at that time.
 They handled the situation very professionally.

 We also run the risk that guards and members will be set up because of all the tools and technology out there with cellphones.
 Some want to act unscrupulously so they can initiate an incident and only perhaps record part of it to attack a department or person.